SAML Authentication Support

 - Obtain SAML metadata from the IdP and import this metadata to Veeam Backup Enterprise Manager.
 The IdP metadata includes the IdP entity ID, login URL, SAML binding and public key certificate that will be used to validate authentication assertions sent by the IdP.
 For more information, see Specifying Identity Provider Settings.

 - [Optional] If you want to use a digital certificate to encrypt and sign SP SAML requests, specify certificate settings.
 For more information, see Selecting SP Certificate.

 - [Optional] Specify advanced settings for SAML authentication.
 These settings define how the SP and IdP will exchange SAML information.
 You may want to adjust the settings to strengthen SAML information exchange between the SP and IdP.
 For more information, see Specifying Advanced SAML Authentication Settings.

 - Create user accounts.
-To provide users of a single sign-on service with access to Enterprise Manager, the administrator must create for these users accounts of the External User or External Group type.
-For more information, see Managing Accounts and Roles.
+To provide users of a SSO service with access to the Veeam Backup Enterprise Manager website or vSphere Self-Service Backup Portal, the administrator must create for these users accounts of the External User or External Group type.
+For more information, see Managing Accounts and Roles and Managing Tenant Accounts.

 On the IdP side, the IdP must configure trust relationship with Veeam Backup Enterprise Manager and configure rules that define what information to provide to the SP.
 Depending on the IdP, these rules may be configured in the form of claims, attribute statements and so on.
 For an example of how to perform this task in AD FS, see Configuring AD FS for SAML Authentication.